Open-ATS-Github/Newone/README.md

 ## features:
 #### programs
-- open-source software, all programs written in python
+- programs for controlling the car over the internet
-- program for controlling motors (PWM) over internet
+  - program for controlling motors (PWM)
+  - program for videostreaming
-- program for video stream over internet (not secure but easy to understand)
+- open-source software, all programs written in python (not secure but easy to understand)
 - programs using udp for low latency
 - opencv for taking video and displaying them, good for future AI